 At Central, corporate worship is the central act of our faith community.
 Choral, handbell, organ, piano, instrumental music and the arts have been one of the important ways the faith has been shared and communicated across the centuries.
 From the singing of a hymn, to massed choirs accompanied by a pipe organ, to instrumentalists of all types, to people joined in interpretive movement, tunes and melodies lift the spirit and give expression when words often fall short.
 Central’s dynamic Music and Fine Arts Ministry seeks to support the proclamation of the Word from week to week.
 Please consider joining one or more our singing, ringing, instrumental or fine arts groups.
 There is a place for you.

-David A. VanderMeer, Director of Music and Fine Arts Ministries
+David A. VanderMeer, Minister of Music and Fine Arts Ministries

 Chancel Choir Mission Statement

 The Chancel Choir of Central Presbyterian Church leads worship by presenting offerings of musical, liturgical, and theological integrity that undergird the spoken ministry of the Word; they strive to faithfully interpret a diversity of expressions and forms of music; to strengthen and nourish those who gather to worship; and ultimately to glorify the Triune God, the source of all music.

 The Chancel Choir of Central Presbyterian Church is one of seven choirs across the United States who have been invited to participate in The Presbyterian Association of Musicians, Presbyterian Heritage Choir Tour of Scotland celebrating the 500th Anniversary of the Protestant Reformation.
 We leave Atlanta on July 29 and return Aug.
 6, 2017.
 We very much appreciate your support.

 Click Here for Upcoming Fundraising Events benefiting the Chancel Choir’s 2017 Reformation Scotland Trip